Special regulations for handling nanoparticles at work

-Further information can be found in Announcement on Hazardous Substances 527 "Manufactured Nanomaterials" (BekGS 527) and in the "Guidelines for risk assessment of tasks involving nanomaterials at the workplace" by BAuA/VCI.
+Further information can be found in the Technical Rule for Hazardous Substances 527 "Activities with nanomaterials" (TRGS 527) and in the "Guidelines for risk assessment of tasks involving nanomaterials at the workplace" by BAuA/VCI.
 In May 2015, the Committee on Hazardous Substances (AGS) adopted an assessment criterion (reference value) for granular biopersistent particles without known significant specific toxicity (nanoscaled GBP) (respirable dust) generated from manufactured ultrafine particles.

 As nanomaterials (in this context, especially nanoparticles, nanotubes, nanoplatelets, nanofilaments, etc., including their aggregates and agglomerates) usually have the same CAS number as larger objects made of the same base material, the nanoscale fraction was not specifically evaluated in the previous set of substance-specific, statutory regulations (Chemicals Act, Existing Substances Regulation) for the placing of substances on the market.
 In the past, there was no statutory, substance-specific obligation to conduct studies specifically in relation to nanomaterials.
 Fullerenes are one exception to this, as they are not an EINECS substance, have been assigned their own CAS number, and are subject to comprehensive testing requirements above a certain tonnage threshold.
 In April 2018, the REACH Regulatory Committee adopted the amendment to REACH Regulation (EC) No 1907/2006 on the Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) with regard to the uniform registration of nanomaterials.
 Above all, this amendment provides for adaptation of the information requirements for nanomaterials, which are regulated in the annexes to the regulation.
 Thus, under REACH, a binding and above all uniform regulation for nanomaterials will be made.